mengyi-liu/cbvrp-acmmm-2018/README.md

 (This challenge is fully sponsored by Hulu.)

 Video relevance computation is one of the most important tasks for personalized online streaming service.
-Given the relevance of videos and user behaviors, the system can provide personalized recommendations, which will help the user to discover more content of interest.
-In most online service, the computation of video relevance table is based on the user's implicit feedback, e.g. watch and search history.
-That is, the system analyzes the user-to-video preference and computes the video-to-video relevance scores using collaborative filtering based methods.
-However, this kind of method performs poorly for “cold-start” problems - when a new video is added to the library, the recommendation system needs to bootstrap the video relevance score with very little user behavior known.
-One promising approach to solve “cold-start” is exploiting video content for relevance prediction, i.e. we can predict the video relevance by analyzing the content of videos including image pixels, audios, subtitles and metadata.
-Since understanding the content of videos is still a challenging task, the aim of this challenge is to explore efficient ways to do content-based video relevance prediction tasks for recommendation systems.
+Given the relevance of videos and viewer feedbacks, the system can provide personalized recommendations, which will help the viwer discover more content of interest.
+In most online service, the computation of video relevance table is based on the viewers' implicit feedback, e.g. watch and search history.
+The system analyzes the viewer-to-video preference and computes the video-to-video relevance scores using collaborative filtering based methods.
+However, this kind of method performs poorly for “cold-start” problems - when a new video is added to the library, the recommendation system needs to bootstrap the video relevance score with very little historical viwer feedbacks.
+One promising approach to solve “cold-start” is ananlyzing video content itself to predict the relevance score, i.e. predicting the video-to-video relevance by analyzing the keyframes, audio, subtitles and metadata.
+With the relevance score, we can provide better recommendation for our viewers.

 ## Task and Data